 Receive your documents of incorporation immediately

-One of the benefits of forming your company using our simple online incorporations wizard is that we will be able to email a complete set of incorporation documents as soon as Companies House has approved your new limited company.
-In addition, if you incorporate using Inform Direct you will also have free access to our company records management software.
-This will enable you to produce other key statutory documents, including:
+One of the benefits of forming your company using our simple online incorporations process is that we will be able to email a complete set of company incorporation documents as soon as Companies House has approved your application to register a company.
+In addition, if you register a company using Inform Direct you will also have free access to our company records management software.
+This will enable you to easily produce and maintain other key statutory documents, including:

 If you need more information, read more about share certificates and what they need to include.